 Roger Ballen Biography

-One of the most influential and important photographic artists of the 21st century, Roger Ballen’s photographs span over forty years.
-His strange and extreme works confront the viewer and challenge them to come with him on a journey into their own minds as he explores the deeper recesses of his own.
+One of the most influential and important photographic artists of the 21st century, Roger Ballen’s photography span over forty years.
+Roger Ballen's strange and extreme art confront the viewer and challenge them to come with him on a journey into their own minds as he explores the deeper recesses of his own.

 The line between fantasy and reality in his subsequent series’ Boarding House (2009) and Asylum of the Birds (2014) became increasingly blurred and in these series he employed drawings, painting, collage and sculptural techniques to create elaborate sets.
 There was an absence of people altogether, replaced by photographs of individuals now used as props, by doll or dummy parts or where people did appear it was as disembodied hands, feet and mouths poking disturbingly through walls and pieces of rag.
 The often improvised scenarios were now completed by the unpredictable behaviour of animals whose ambiguous behaviour became crucial to the overall meaning of the photographs.
 In this phase Ballen invented a new hybrid aesthetic, but one still rooted firmly in black and white photography.